Washing sleeping bags, jackets and shirts: here's how!

 A key factor in maintaining down's loft is proper care and storage.
 Because that's the point: the world's lightest natural insulation material can only insulate when lofted.
 This loft is destroyed by washing at too high a temperature, using the wrong detergent, spinning too vigorously, or drying too quickly.

-But don't worry: If you choose a great down product, you'll be rewarded with a long lifespan if you remember the following points:
+But don't worry: If you choose a great DownWool® product, you will be rewarded with a long lifespan if you keep the following points in mind:

 Washing